esbenscriver/EstimateOneToOneMatching/README.md

 # Estimate one-to-one matching model
 This package estimates by maximum likelihood a one-to-one matching model with transferable utility, in which the choice probabilities of agents on both sides of the matching market are given by the logit model.
 The model is similar to that proposed by [Choo and Siow (2006)](https://doi.org/10.1086/498585), while the estimator is closely related to that of [Dupuy and Galichon (2022)](https://doi.org/10.3982/QE928), as the distributions of transfers and matches are assumed to be observed.

 The model and estimator are implemented in [JAX](https://github.com/jax-ml/jax).
 Using [squarem-JAXopt](https://github.com/esbenscriver/squarem-JAXopt), we apply the SQUAREM accelerator to efficiently solve the system of fixed-point equations that characterize the equilibrium transfers without relying on derivatives of the fixed-point.
-In addition, this allow us to leverage implicit differentiation to automatically compute the gradient of the log-likelihood function.
+In addition, this allows us to leverage implicit differentiation to automatically compute the gradient of the log-likelihood function.

 ## Model description